A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Construction of Deep Neural Network

 \subsection{Generation of training datasets}

-Our goal is to construct a DNN model that accepts two-dimensional line shapes as input features and maps them to output targets corresponding to the possible classifications.
-Since we will eventually apply the trained DNN on interpreting the experimental data, the training dataset must follow the general characteristics of the experimental data (similar to our demonstrations in Figures~\ref{fig:Pc4312_TSBW} and \ref{fig:Pc4312_btbb}).
-Thus, it is important to take into consideration the limited energy resolution of the data arising from the statistics of the particle detector.
+The experimental data is an invariant mass distribution containing a set of points specified by the energy value (horizontal axis) and the intensities (weighted candidates in the vertical axis).
+It is important to consider the energy values as part of our input features since they are expected to be smeared out (not equidistant) due to resolution effects of the particle detector.
+Thus, our goal is to construct a DNN model that accepts two-dimensional line shapes as input features and maps them to output targets corresponding to the possible classifications.
+Since we will eventually apply the trained DNN on interpreting the experimental data, the training dataset must follow the general characteristics of the experimental data (similar to our demonstrations in Fig.~\ref{fig:Pc4312_TSBW} and \ref{fig:Pc4312_btbb}).
 In the LHCb data \cite{hepdata.89271}, the energy axis is divided into bins of 2 MeV each.
-For our training dataset, we can generate amplitudes on randomly spaced energy points, where one representative energy is randomly chosen for each bin.
+For our training dataset, we can generate amplitudes on randomly spaced energy points, where one representative energy value is randomly chosen for each bin.
 We use a uniform distribution for this task.
 Moreover, we restrict our region of interest to the energy region of 4200 MeV to 4350 MeV, in order to avoid other prominent structures aside from the $P_\psi^N(4312)^+$.
-This region consists of 75 energy bins, implying that our line shapes shall have 75 points each for the horizontal and vertical components.
-This totals to 150 input nodes, as presented in Figure~\ref{fig:DNN}.
+This region consists of 75 energy bins, implying that our line shapes shall have 75 points each for the energy value and weighted candidates.
+This totals to 150 input nodes, as presented in Fig.~\ref{fig:DNN}.

 For the output targets, we create labels for each of the possible classifications, as listed in Table~\ref{tab:labels}.
 The triangle singularity takes up the first label, while the rest are possible pole configurations.
 As previously stated, 1 pole in [$bt$] may be associated to the hadronic molecule interpretation, 1 pole in [$tb$] corresponds to a virtual state, and 1 pole in [$bt$] and 1 pole in [$bb$] can accommodate a compact pentaquark interpretation.
 Refer to section~\ref{sec:uniformization} for the detailed discussion.
 It is possible to include more sophisticated pole configurations, such as considering 2 or more poles in each of the sheets as done in \cite{Sombillo:2021rxv}.
 However, for the purposes of our task which is mainly to distinguish triangle singularity from the dynamic pole structure, the simple pole configurations shall suffice.
 Our next step is to then generate an equal number of training datasets for each of these classifications.